-KVK was established in 1974 by the government of India through recommendation of 2nd education commission report, where the government formed a committee which constituted a subcommittee headed by Dr. Mohan Singh Mehta.
+KVK was established in 1974 by the government of India through the recommendation of the 2nd education commission report, where the government formed a committee that constituted a subcommittee headed by Dr Mohan Singh Mehta.
 First KVK was set up in Pondicherry under the executive control of TNAU (Tamilnadu Agriculture University) Coimbatore.
 At present, there are 706 KVKs across India 83 being in UP.
 All KVKs fall under the jurisdiction of one of the 11 Agricultural Technology Application Research Institutes (ATARIs) throughout India.
 However, the Government of India is aiming to establish a KVK in every district in India.

-The concept of kvk being, teaching by doing and learning by doing, is based on work experience and there is no prescribed syllabus.
-The mandate of kvk includes Providing advisory services such as Kisan goshti, Kisan diwas, Kisan Mela, Field demonstration, etc. On-farm testing which includes technology refinement and assessment.
+The concept of KVK being, teaching by doing and learning by doing, is based on work experience and there is no prescribed syllabus.
+The mandate of kvk includes Providing advisory services such as Kisan goshti, Kisan diwas, Kisan Mela, Field demonstration, etc. On-farm testing includes technology refinement and assessment.

-Human resource development includes providing training to practicing farmers, rural youth, farm women and district level extension personnel.
+Human resource development includes providing training to practising farmers, rural youth, farm women and district level extension personnel.